What's New at the Clinic

 Here you will find the latest information on what's happening

-at the Fort St. John Medical Clinic.
+at the Fort St. John Family Practice Associates Clinic.

 Please note that we regularly have training doctors working with us in the clinic.
 You will be asked if you are comfortable with having the training doctor present at your consultation.
 We encourage you to be a part of training the doctors we need for the future of health care in Canada.